m5stack/m5-docs/docs/en/module/lte.md

 ## Description

-This is a wireless communication module, integrated **M8321**  module that released by China Mobile, provided TD-LTE/FDD-LTE/WCDMA/TD- SCDMA/GSM/GPRS/EDGE Frequency Band and LCC+LGA package type.
+This is a wireless communication module with integrated **M8321** module that released by China Mobile, provided TD-LTE/FDD-LTE/WCDMA/TD- SCDMA/GSM/GPRS/EDGE Frequency Band and LCC+LGA package type.

-It has integrated plentiful Internet protocols, field standard interface, and functions,  supported WindowsXP,Windows7,Windows8,Windows10,Linux and Android USB driver.
+The  LTE  **M8321** module has plentiful of integrated Internet protocols, field standard interface and functions.

+Supported by the most popular operation systems such as WindowsXP, Windows7, Windows8, Windows10, Linux and Android USB driver.

-In the LTE-4G module scheme, we added more hardware resources, 1 reserved speaker solder panel, 3 LEDs, exported USB interface, double antennea allowed.
+In the LTE-4G module scheme, we added more hardware resources, 1 reserved speaker solder panel, 3 LEDs, exported USB interface, double antenna is allowed.

 M8321  is 4V power input, so in the hardware of LTE-4G module, we added a Bidirectional Voltage-Level Translator (TXS0104E), to switch the power supply to 4V.

 <img src="assets/img/product_pics/module/lte/lte_03.webp" width="50%" height="50%">